cfpb/sbl-project/features/features.md

 ## Shared landing page (unauthenticated)
+The CFPB shared data filing platform landing page will be the first place a user lands before they have logged in to use the filing platform.
+Once the filer is logged in and have successfully completed their user profile they will be directed to the SBL or HMDA filing apps to file their data.

 ### User stories
 - [x] As a filer, I want to be able to go to a website and log in to my existing account, so I can access the filing system.